TERMS AND CONDITIONS:

 If you have not paid playing fees by the conclusion of Junior or Senior Round 3, or received approval for a payment plan, you will not be permitted to play any further games until the outstanding balance has been paid (members on an agreed payment plan are exempt).

 Acceptance of fees on behalf of the Club does not guarantee that there will be a playing position open.
 Refunds will be given in the event that a position is not available.

-Any member who has an outstanding debt at the end of the Winter season will not be entitled to play finals or receive any club awards at Junior or Senior presentation, as referenced in the current Trophies and Club Awards Policy.
+Any member who has an outstanding debt at the end of the Winter season will not be entitled to play finals or receive any club awards at Junior or Senior presentation, unless granted an exemption under special consideration by the Board, as referenced in the current Trophies and Club Awards Policy.

 WHY ARE MHC FEES SO CHEAP?
 Through the hard work of dedicated unpaid volunteers, our administrative costs are very low.
 MHC very much prides itself on its inclusivity and as such we strive to keep our fees as realistic and low as possible for all participants.

 WHAT DO FEES INCLUDE?
 Fees cover just about everything to do with the winter season.
 Training from January to September, up to eighteen home and away games, ground hire and umpiring fees.
 The only additional costs are uniforms, any social activities and training sessions your coach may wish to conduct away from Bridge Road (e.g. swimming, gym workout).